 That leads students to take on more debt than they can potentially repay to get degrees that might not help them get jobs when they graduate.
 High schools should be much more proactive in educating students about their career choices and the financial implications of taking out student loans.
 One of the worst case scenarios is leaving college early without a degree; research shows that these student loan borrowers are most likely to default on their loans.

 Colleges also aren’t doing enough.
 They should make sure that students get experience in their future professions while they’re in school.
 Experience doesn’t just look good on students’ resumes, but it gives students a better understanding of whether of not they like working in the field that they've chosen.
 Some students decide to go into a profession without truly understanding the nature of that profession and what it's like to work that job.
 They then find out after they graduate that they don't enjoy working in the field, but they have a significant amount of student loans that they now have to repay.
 Some end up returning to college and retraining - which forces them to incur more student loan debt.
 Others decide to just keep working in a profession that they hate because they are overwhelmed by their debt.

 Better Decisions Makes Repayment Easier

 Ultimately, it's critical that students make college and borrowing decisions that are in line with their potential careers.
 That means choosing careers that are more in demand and pay better, or being proactive about getting experience and graduating with fewer student loans if you choose a more competitive field.

-Making informed decisions about student loans and smart career choices, will ensure that borrowers don’t struggle repaying their loans.
+Making informed decisions about student loans, especially private student loans, and smart career choices, will ensure that borrowers don’t struggle repaying their loans.